 Subsequent screenings will be scheduled at set times on the site.

-Fans are invited to book their seats in Noah And The Whale’s Cinema in advance of the screening in order to gain access to the site and enter the webchat by going to www.lastnightonearthcinema.com
+Fans are invited to book their seats in Noah And The Whale’s Cinema in advance of the screening in order to gain access to the site and enter the webchat by going to www.lastnightonearthcinema.com.
+Each attendee to the screening will be provided with a unique URL on their ticket, which can only be used once, giving the whole experience a more personal and exclusive twist.

 As well as the screening and webchat, fans attending the online event will additionally be able to listen to ten original demos from the album streamed on the site, with notes about each song written by Fink to accompany it.
 This is the first time these demos have been aired, giving a privileged view into the making of the album for lucky Noah And The Whale fans.
 This experience of watching a documentary made by the band, being able to listen to all their demos and chat to Fink about it offers fans a rare and spectacular view into the world of the band.